emurphy/recruiting-exercises/data-eng-transit/README.md

-# Carrier transit times
+## Carrier transit times

-We need to know whether ground shipping methods can be sent from one zip code to another within 1 or 2 days.
+When shipping a package, we need to know whether a ground shipping method can reliably deliver from one zip code to another within 1 or 2 days.
-With input from [tracking-data.csv](tracking-data.csv), outline a process and code (as far as possible) a function that will decide whether FedEx Ground can reliably ship from zip3 752 and reach the destination zip3 (in the `zip_group_to` column).
+The file [tracking-data.csv](tracking-data.csv) includes a sample of FedEx package tracking data where all packages originate from zip3 752.
+Our task is to code (as far as possible) a function that will predict whether FedEx Ground can reliably ship from zip3 752 and reach each destination zip3 (in the `zip_group_to` column) within delivery days 1, 2 or 3 respectively.
 The target rate for on-time delivery (OTD) is 95%.

-## Sample transit corridor
+### Sample transit corridor

-For example the following table reproduces the tracking data for destination zip3 358.
+For example the following table extracts the tracking data for destination zip3 358.

 | trackingcode | shippingmethod | fromzip | tozip | acceptedat | deliveredat | zip_group_to | transit_time | day_of_week |
 | ------------ | -------------- | ------- | ----- | ---------- | ----------- | ------------ | ------------ | ----------- |